Tatev Monastery: Tatev Revival foundation

-Launched in 2008, Tatev Revival foundation was founded by impact investor and entrepreneur Ruben Vardanyan.
+Launched in 2008, Tatev Revival foundation was founded by impact Russian and Armenian oligarch and politician Ruben Vardanyan.
 The main goal of Tatev Revival is the restoration of Tatev Monastery.
 Included in this objective is the creation of infrastructure around the monastery while respecting its cultural, historical and spiritual significance, as well as the concurrent development of local communities.
 The official start of the project is given in October 2010 by the launch of the world's longest reversible aerial tramway (5750 m long), as part of its effort to revive tourism in the area.
 This link, named Wings of Tatev connects the village of Halidzor with the Tatev Monastery.
-The project is executed by the Swiss competence center of the Doppelmayr/Garaventa group and cost US$25 million.
+The project is executed by the Austrian Doppelmayr/Garaventa group and cost US$25 million.
 The Wings of Tatev cableway has been used by nearly 950,000 tourists over the course of its operations.
 In the town Goris, more than 50 hotels and guesthouses opened after the launch of the program.
 In nearby villages around 50 B&B were founded by locals.
 The Kapan-based Ark Ecological NGO is currently building hiking trail infrastructure to connect Kapan and Tatev monastery to promote the ecotourism in the Syunik region.